-Students are sitting in circles, heads close together, excitedly talking about books, using the words, “I felt empathy when . . .” over and over again.
+Students are sitting in circles, heads close together, excitedly talking about books, and using the words “I felt empathy when . . .” over and over again.
 The murmurs of purposeful conversations fill the room, and I can hear student talk that demonstrates an understanding for the hardships others endure.
 This is a breakthrough moment for our fifth-grade class.

 This past year, I had a unique group of students.
 Many of the boys were very sports-oriented and quite competitive, to the point of unsportsmanlike behavior.
 My girl groups kept changing friendships and could be quite unkind at times.
 In Monday share times, students would try to outshine one another with material things they had purchased.
 As is true in most situations, not all students fell into one of these categories, but enough did that it disrupted the flow of the community we had so carefully built together over time.
 I knew some action needed to be taken, but wasn’t quite sure what that would be.

-As luck would have it, Mary Lee Hahn wrote a blog post about books that evoke empathy from the reader.
+As luck would have it, Mary Lee Hahn wrote a blog post about books that evoke empathy in the reader.
 The timing couldn’t have been more perfect, and it made me wonder about what the power of empathy book clubs might be in our classroom, and if participating in such a book club might help us refocus our energies as a community in more positive ways.
 It was time to start planning.

 Preparing for Book Clubs: An Empathy Read-Aloud

 Before I started the actual book clubs, I wanted to share a book that dealt with empathy during our read-aloud time.
 I thought it would begin this important conversation with the entire group.
 It would give us plenty of shared opportunities to define and discuss what empathy really is, noting the situations in the read-aloud that made us feel that emotion.